Pothos v4 is now available! 🎉Check out the full migration guide here

 import DrizzlePlugin from '@pothos/plugin-drizzle';

-import RelayPlugin from '@pothos/plugin-scope-auth';
+import RelayPlugin from '@pothos/plugin-relay';

 import WithInputPlugin from '@pothos/plugin-with-input';